Key Questions to Answer

 - What is the current process, tools, and use cases?

-- What is the life-cycle and life time value of a user?
+- What is the life-cycle and lifetime value of a user?

 - How do users go about to discover what they are looking for?